-- database disk and tablespace capacity issues - redundancy events, misconfiguration, and failures - · database backup misconfiguration and failures - · archive log management actions and failures - internal errors that may represent a security risk - size constraint and ageout constraint policy violations i Note: The password for the main database user, which is named samuser by default at installation, expires after 180 days.
+- database disk and tablespace capacity issues - redundancy events, misconfiguration, and failures - · database backup misconfiguration and failures - · archive log management actions and failures - internal errors that may represent a security risk - size constraint and ageout constraint policy violations

+| i | Note: The password for the main database user, which is named samuser by default at installation, expires after 180 days.

-7.4 Auxiliary database
+6.4 Auxiliary database

-An auxiliary database provides additional statistics data storage, and is required for functions such as NFM-P Analytics.
-The database is deployed on one or more stations, depending on the scale requirements.
+An auxiliary database provides additional statistics data storage, and is required for advanced storage and retrieval functions such as data analytics.
+The database is deployed on one station, or distributed among three or more stations, depending on the scale requirements.